 The one bowl method by Rose levy Beranbaum

 The same method is used for this X-mas scented cake with fluffy vanilla buttercream.
 With this method, you first mix the dry ingredients with the butter and then add all the liquids.

-The temperature of the ingredients is very important
+The temperature of the ingredients

 For this method to work and give you a fluffy and velvety bundt cake the butter must be very soft so that it can be mixed completely with the flour.

-If it's too warm, it will melt the butter inside the flour and will slightly change the texture of the cake (the difference won't be big, but the cake will be even better if the milk & white chocolate mixture is lukewarm)
+If it's too warm, it will melt the butter inside the flour and will slightly change the texture of the cake (the difference won't be big, but the cake will be even better if the milk & white chocolate mixture is not warm at all).

-How to measure flour for your white chocolate – vanilla cake
+How to measure the flour

 However this is not the case with dry ingredients.
-One cup sugar is about 200 grams while one cup flour is about 130 grams - if you spoon it lightly into the measuring cup.
+One cup sugar is about 200 grams while one cup of flour is about 120 grams - if you spoon it lightly into the measuring cup.
 If you press the flour firmly inside the cup then it can even reach 170 grams or more.

 *If you like using measuring cups then you should fluff up the four with a fork and spoon it lightly into the cup.
 Use a knife to level the surface of the flour.

 White chocolate contains cocoa butter, milk solids, and sugar.
 White chocolate which contains any other type of fat except cocoa butter or white candy melts are not real white chocolate.
 If you're not sure about the quality of the chocolate you're buying, you should just the ingredient list on the packaging.